OmegaLambda1998/BetterInputFiles.jl/doc/src/advanced.md

 ```

 ### Custom Metadata
-By providing InputFiles with a `Vector{Tuple{String, String}}`, you can add additional metadata to the input file, in addition to the date of creation and original input file.
+By providing BetterInputFiles with a `Vector{Tuple{String, String}}`, you can add additional metadata to the input file, in addition to the date of creation and original input file.

 ```julia
 custom_metadata = [("Custom", "Metadata")]